wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

-# Core Layer
+# Core Message Layer

-This section will explain how to properly interact with the Wormhome Core Layer in an EVM ecosystem.
+This section will explain how to properly interact with the Wormhome Core Message Layer in an EVM ecosystem.

 ## Configuring the Interface